-Look through the story and find two examples of foreshadowing.
-Explain the foreshadowing and support your idea with a quote.
-Take a look at the example.
+Look through the story and find examples of foreshadowing.
+Write the page number and the example.
+Include quotes if possible to support your ideas.

-Example:

-One father, Mr. Martin, sees his son by the pile of stones.
-He "spoke up sharply" and calls his son away.
-He doesn't want the boy near the stones.
+Example: Page 13 One father, Mr. Martin, sees his son by the pile of stones.
+He "spoke up sharply" and calls his son away- he doesn't want the boy near the stones.
 The stones will be used in a bad way.

-Symbolism: Names
+Names